Jeffrey Roy: Public service

 Before his run for State office, Roy held a number of municipal positions in the town of Franklin.
 In 2011, he was elected to the Town Council and was later selected to chair the town’s Master Plan Committee.

 Prior to Town Council, he served on the School Committee in Franklin, and served as its chairman for 9 of his 10 years of service with that board.

 In 2010, he was elected as the chairman of the Franklin Democratic Town Committee, co-chaired Franklin’s Anti-Bullying Task Force, served as a member of Franklin’s Horace Mann School Building Committee, and was the chairman of the board of directors for the non-profit Masque Theatre Co., Inc. in Milford, Massachusetts.
 Other memberships include the College Club and Alumni-in-Admissions for Bates College.

 Personal life

-Roy has been married to his wife Maureen for 31 years and is the father of three children, all educated in the Franklin school system.
+Roy is the father of three children, all educated in the Franklin school system.

-Roy is an avid cyclist and an 17-year veteran rider in the annual Pan-Massachusetts Challenge event which raises money for the Jimmy Fund.
-He has been riding as a member of the Phil Phriends team since 2003.
+Roy is an avid cyclist and an 22-year veteran rider in the annual Pan-Massachusetts Challenge event which raises money for the Jimmy Fund.
+He has been riding as a member of the Phil Phriends team since 2003 and Phat Tuesday since 2023.
 He is also a guitar player and member of the band Ben Gardner’s Boat.

 His honors and awards include the St. Thomas More Society of Worcester Scholarship and the American Jurisprudence Award for Constitutional Law.